awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/autoscaling-tagging.md

 + Tag keys and values are case\-sensitive\.
 + Do not use the `aws:` prefix in your tag names or values, because it is reserved for AWS use\.
 You can't edit or delete tag names or values with this prefix, and they do not count toward your limit of tags per Auto Scaling group\.

-You can add tags to your Auto Scaling group when you create it or when you update it\.
-You can remove tags from your Auto Scaling group at any time\.
-For information about assigning tags when you create your Auto Scaling group, see [Step 2: Create an Auto Scaling Group](GettingStartedTutorial.md#gs-create-asg)\.

 ## Tagging Lifecycle<a name="tag-lifecycle"></a>

 If you have opted to propagate tags to your Amazon EC2 instances, the tags are managed as follows:
++ In most cases, when an Auto Scaling group launches instances, it adds tags to the instances during resource creation rather than after the resource is created\.
+  + The exception is when you use a launch configuration to launch Spot Instances\.
+For this scenario, your Auto Scaling group adds tags while the instances are in the `Pending` lifecycle state\.
+If you have a lifecycle hook, the tags are available when the instance enters the `Pending:Wait` lifecycle state\.
+For more information, see [Auto Scaling Lifecycle](AutoScalingGroupLifecycle.md)\.
+If you need the Auto Scaling group to add tags to instances as part of the same API call that launches the Spot Instances, consider migrating to launch templates\.
+For more information, see [Launch Templates](LaunchTemplates.md)\.
-+ When an Auto Scaling group launches instances, it adds the tags to the instances\.
-In addition, it adds a tag with a key of `aws:autoscaling:groupName` and a value of the name of the Auto Scaling group\.
++ The Auto Scaling group automatically adds a tag to the instances with a key of `aws:autoscaling:groupName` and a value of the name of the Auto Scaling group\.
 + When you attach existing instances, the Auto Scaling group adds the tags to the instances, overwriting any existing tags with the same tag key\.
 In addition, it adds a tag with a key of `aws:autoscaling:groupName` and a value of the name of the Auto Scaling group\.
 + When you detach an instance from an Auto Scaling group, it removes only the `aws:autoscaling:groupName` tag\.
 + When you scale in manually or the Auto Scaling group automatically scales in, it removes all tags from the instances that are terminating\.